Food Scraps Drop-off Program

 Thanks to support from the Solid Waste Authority of Central Ohio (SWACO) and a partnership with GoZERO the City of Worthington has continued the program to collect and compost household food scraps.
 The program has proven to be very successful, and is operating a full capacity.
 As such we are not able to accept new participants.
 Those interested in food scraps composting can learn how to do so at home, or contact a private collection service such as The Compost Exchange.
 Folks that were registered for the original pilot program in 2019 will remain registered.
 Please check back often to see if the program has been expanded to accommodate more participants.

 Roughly 40% of all food bought in the United States is thrown out.
 That’s A LOT of landfill space that can be saved, greenhouse gas that can be reduced, and usable soil amendments that can be implemented!
 This video explains more.

 Who is Eligible?

 Currently the program is at full capacity and cannot accept new participants.
-If new registrations become possible, the program is open to all Worthington households who actually live within City of Worthington Corporation Limits. l Businesses wishing to compost may contact any of the commercial composting companies directly to join their commercial program.
+If new registrations become possible, the program is open to all Worthington households who actually live within City of Worthington Corporation Limits.
+Businesses wishing to compost may contact any of the commercial composting companies directly to join their commercial program.

 How Do I Register?